intel/QAT-ZSTD-Plugin/README.md

 ```

 ### How to integrate QAT sequence producer into `zstd`
-Integrating QAT sequence producer into the `zstd` command can speed up its compression, The following sample code shows how to enable QAT sequence producer by modifying the code of `FIO_compressZstdFrame` in `zstd/programs/fileio.c`.
+Integrating QAT sequence producer into the `zstd` command can speed up its compression, The following sample code shows how to enable QAT sequence producer by modifying the code of `FIO_compressZstdFrame` in `zstd/programs/fileio.c`, including qatseqprod.h in fileio.c and adding -lqatseqprod into Makefile.

 Start QAT device and register qatSequenceProducer before starting compression job.